numpy/numpy/.github/ISSUE_TEMPLATE/feature-request.md

 ## Feature

-If you're looking to request a new feature or change in functionality, please post your idea on the [numpy-discussion mailing list] (https://mail.python.org/mailman/listinfo/numpy-discussion) to explain your reasoning before you open an issue or pull request.
+If you're looking to request a new feature or change in functionality, including adding or changing the meaning of arguments to an existing function, please post your idea on the [numpy-discussion mailing list] (https://mail.python.org/mailman/listinfo/numpy-discussion) to explain your reasoning before you open an issue or pull request.
 You can also check out our